cweiske/noxon-gateway/README.rst

 - Podcast RSS feed support
 - Discoverable with your web browser
 - Transcoding of non-mp3 file types to ``.mp3`` that iRadios can play
+- Single file mode for children that want to listen to a single story before sleeping

 RSS feed support